The Complete Guide To Teach English in Mexico [Updated for 2023]

 As you can see, there are plenty of ways to teach English in Mexico.

-The truth is that teaching English abroad gives you the opportunity to diversify your skill set, which is why it’s common for teachers to work elementary classrooms during the day, then give private lessons at night.
+The truth is that teaching English abroad gives you the opportunity to diversify your skill set, which is why it’s common for teachers to work in elementary classrooms during the day, then give private lessons at night.

-4. Landing Your First ESL Job in Mexico
+5. How To Land Your First ESL Job in Mexico

 Many schools in Mexico recruit English teachers locally and in-person.
-However, some English schools that are open to online interviews as well.
+However, some English schools are open to online interviews as well.
 There are a few interview benefits when applying in Mexico, but also a few pitfalls to be aware of too.

 As a general rule, the best route is to apply and interview in person.
 Most companies want to be able to contact you via a local number, and this can help you get preference over someone applying from overseas—especially if the school is looking to fill an immediate vacancy.